 (Disclosure: Some of the links below may be affiliate links)

 Starting investing early has many advantages.
 However, many people do not start investing until late in their careers.
 If you start investing early, you will see many more benefits to investing.

 Investing is a long-term game.
 The average returns are good.
 But you will not see instant results.
 You could see a few bad years as well.
 If you do not give it time, you will not be able to reap all the benefits of investing.

-In this article, we will see that there are many reasons why it is interesting to start investing early.
+In this article, we will see many reasons why it is interesting to start investing early.
 And retiring early is not the only reason to invest!

 The first reason to start investing early is compound interest.

 The earlier you start investing, the more important will your returns be in the long term.
 If you invest early for 30 years in the future, your money will grow significantly more than if you invest ten years later.